What Dramas Did You Enjoy Watching in 2016?

 What Movies Did You Enjoy in 2016?

 I didn’t watch many movies because they are harder to access.
 I often watch drama via On Demand Korea, but movies are difficult to come by.
 Of the movies I watched, Dongju and Queen of Walking were my favorites.
 Dongju was beautiful for its people, poetry, and scenery.
-Queen of Walking is funny foremost and different in its message to young people.
+Queen of Walking is hilarious foremost and different in its message to young people.
 I’d like to watch some time The World of Us and The Bacchus Lady.

 DONGJU: THE PORTRAIT OF A POET